ember-cli-deploy/ember-cli-deploy/docs/v0.5.x/s3-walkthrough.md

     Installed packages for tooling via npm.
     Installed addon package.

-This new plugin, ember-cli-deploy-manifest, generates a file called `manifest.txt`.
+This new plugin, [ember-cli-deploy-manifest](https://github.com/ember-cli-deploy/ember-cli-deploy-manifest), generates a file called `manifest.txt`.
 This is simply a list of the files that make the compiled app.
 Once it's done, it writes down the path to this manifest on the context, as `context.manifestPath`.
 This file (the "manifest") is eventually uploaded with all the others.

-Some time later, you make changes to the app and deploy again.
+Some time later, we make changes to the app and deploy again.
 Before uploading any files, the s3 plugin notices that there's a manifest available (it knows to find it at `context.manifestPath`), and downloads the previous manifest from S3.
 It compares the file paths on the old and the new manifests.
 Since all files have fingerprints based on their contents (eg: `assets/vendor-a1b2c3d4.js`), the plugin is able to tell which files have changed since the last time.
 With this information, it will upload only the files that have actually changed since the last deployment.
 In large applications with many assets, this turns out to be significantly more efficient.

 We can see exactly what files are uploaded, as it happens, using a feature of the `deploy` command.
-Try this:
+We use it like this:

     $ ember deploy production --verbose